Aider-AI/aider/docs/repomap.md

 - The map is richer, showing full function call signatures and other details straight from the source files.
 - Thanks to `py-tree-sitter-languages`, we get full support for many programming languages via a python package that's automatically installed as part of the normal `pip install aider-chat`.
-- We remove the requirement for users to manually install `universal-ctags` via some extenal tool or package manager (brew, apt, choco, etc).
+- We remove the requirement for users to manually install `universal-ctags` via some external tool or package manager (brew, apt, choco, etc).
 - Tree-sitter integration is a key enabler for future work and capabilities for aider.

 ## Future work